twonguyen64/PennyPincher/README.md

 - [X] Optional payment plan for each savings goal
     - [X] Display the amount of money the user should contribute each week/biweek/month, based on the end date of the goal.
     - [ ] Calendar view of all the user's payment plans
+- [ ] Establish website for users to download this app
 - [ ] Dark mode